onyeka-hub/Project-15/README.md

     - **Webservers**: Access to Webservers should only be allowed from the Internal load balancer.
 So edit the inbound rule to reference the security group for the Internal Application load balancer.
 Also since we may need to ssh from bastion into the webservers , we also need to open ssh port in the inbound rule referencing the security group for the bastion.

-    - **Data Layer**: Access to the Data layer, which is comprised of Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS) must be carefully desinged – webservers should be able to connect to RDS through mysql port and also have access to EFS Mountpoint through NFS port using the security group for the webservers .Also since we may need to go from bastion into the RDS using mysql-client , we also need to open mysql port in the inbound rule referencing the security group for the bastion.
+    - **Data Layer**: Access to the Data layer, which is comprised of Amazon Relational Database Service (RDS) and Amazon Elastic File System (EFS) must be carefully designed – webservers should be able to connect to RDS through mysql port and also have access to EFS Mountpoint through NFS port using the security group for the webservers .Also since we may need to go from bastion into the RDS using mysql-client , we also need to open mysql port in the inbound rule referencing the security group for the bastion.

 ## Proceed With Compute Resources